JacksonKaunismaa/neural-music/README.md

 - https://docs.google.com/document/d/14o8Ev-7FRwtM0n0ktcgN5dtIWJ9yHXyRuyHydURNmeI/edit?usp=sharing

 ## Next Step
--  Try to fix some memory issues to the best we can
+-  Try to fix some memory issues to the best we can.
--  Look into implementing models like MelGAN, VocGAN, MelGlow, or ParallelWaveGAN, many of which are based off of MelNet
+-  Train the network with better hardware resources.
 ## License
 MIT License